ebube-tech/streamfairs/README.md

 ## My Development Documentation Log

 ### 26/09/23
 19:00: As it will be a solo project, I used Chatgpt to generate a breakdown of the flow of task from planning to post launch to save my time and augment for the lack of a team on this project.
-Full breakdown is available here:-
+Full breakdown is available here:- [Project Objective and Requirements](https://github.com/ebube-tech/streamfairs/blob/main/Clear%20Objectives%20and%20Requirements.md)

 19:30 pm: I started this project by deciding the name of this software would be "Streamfairs" and creating the Repo on Github.